AlvimTh/AlvimTh/README.md

 - 🌱 I’m currently learning Java , REST API
 - 👯 I’m looking to collaborate on software testing
-- 🤔 I’m looking for help with API testing
+- 🤔 I’m looking for help with Data Streaming testing
 - 💬 Ask me about Manual testing, Agile testing , Quality Assurance
 - 📫 How to reach me: linkedin.com/in/thallesalvim/